earthsteading/Earthship/checklist_build-preparation.md

 ## Earthworks

- - [ ] Established the construction site
+ - [ ] Establish the construction site including building envelope placement, height and proximity to property boundaries and other existing buildings
  - [ ] Interpreted architectural/engineering drawings prior to commencement of site works
  - [ ] Protected public assets including footpaths/driveways/services
  - [ ] Located & abolished existing services to the site